 Note: This version was previously called the Web Network Version.

-Unlike all other versions of ACCOUNTS, with the Web Network Version we take care of making regular database backups for you, so you don't have to worry about it!
+Unlike all other versions of ACCOUNTS, with the Remote Database Version we take care of making regular database backups for you, so you don't have to worry about it!

 Multiple generations of backups are kept for you - daily backups for the last 7 days, weekly backups for the last 4 weeks, monthly backups for last 12 months, and yearly backups for every year that you continue using the program.
 The weekly backups are made on the first day a backup is made in which the last weekly backup was at least 7 days ago.
 The monthly backups are made on the first day a backup is made in a new month.
 And the yearly backups are made on the first day a backup is made in a new year.

 Restoring Web Backups